tubakousar/calculator/README.md

 # React Calculator

 A simple and responsive calculator built with React.js.
 This project demonstrates the use of React components, state management, and basic styling techniques.
+This project showcases my practical experience with React and highlights my ability to build interactive user interfaces.

 ---